 - Gorgeous landscapes

 Why it’s awesome: Established in 1891, Belair National Park is one of the oldest national parks in all of Australia and the oldest in South Australia.
 Within easy reach of the CBD, it’s a splendid natural area with a strong sense of history.
 Traditionally lands of the indigenous Kaurna people, the national park is home to wildlife-rich woodlands, sparkling lakes, scenic creeks, pretty waterfalls, walking trails, and an abundance of flora and fauna.
 There are also various leisure, sporting, and recreational facilities too.
+It’s also a great place to visit with your family if you’re in Adelaide over the weekend and want to enjoy some chill times.

 What to do there: Hike along woodland trails to spot a variety of native and introduced wildlife; look for koalas sleeping in the branches and colourful wildflowers.
 You may also notice old tree carvings created by aboriginal people in times gone by.
 The Waterfall Hike is particularly picturesque and you can admire the gorgeous cascades after your walk.
 Go horse riding and cycling, or try something more adventurous with geocaching and orienteering.
 There are also numerous tennis courts.
 Alternatively, relax alongside the glistening waters of Playford Lake; it’s an ideal spot for a picnic.
 Soak up the history at Old Government House, a former colonial summer abode, discover the cave-like formations at Amphitheatre Rocks, learn more about nature, and let kids have heaps of fun at the adventure play area.
 It really is one of the best places to visit in Adelaide if you love being in the great outdoors.

-A fascinating educational place to visit in Adelaide
+#4 South Australian Museum – A fascinating educational place to visit in Adelaide

 - Adelaide must see